Implementation (TLC System )

 What changes have districts made?

 The following documents lists change requests and outcomes that have been made by districts.
-These documents reflect all changes beginning int 2014 through July 1, 2019.
-Changes after July 1, 2019 are on the Iowa Educational Portal.
+These documents reflect all changes beginning in 2014 through July 1, 2019.
+Changes after July 1, 2019, are on the Iowa Educational Portal.
 Districts may access their changes on the Portal.
-A public link enabling everyone to view updated changes will be available soon.

 - TLC Plan Revisions 2019 (2019-06-30)